CityofToronto/bdit_data-sources/volumes/miovision/README.md

     b) add a field that describes the severity of the data quality issue
     c) add a field that describes the results of any investigations that have taken place.

-The resulting table is called `miovision_api.bad_data_ranges` - please consult this table to ensure that all Miovision data used to complete requests or other work is of good quality.
+**The resulting table is called `miovision_api.bad_data_ranges` - please consult this table to ensure that all Miovision data used to complete requests or other work is of good quality.**

+**`miovision_api.bad_data_ranges` currently evaluates cameras up to the end of March 2023, so additional data quality evaluations should be completed for more recent dates.**

+There are plans to flag weeks with unusual volumes automagically (see [Issue #630](https://github.com/CityofToronto/bdit_data-sources/issues/630)).
+More details on QC work (including notebooks and code) can be found in the [dev_notebooks README.md](dev_notebooks/README.md).

 ## 4. Repulling data
 ### Deleting data to re-run the process